 To be considered for admission, the MS in Business Analytics program requires a first university degree that is an equivalent to a 4-year U.S. bachelor's degree.
 Students with a 3-year degree from India do not satisfy this minimum requirement and must complete an additional year of post-baccalaureate study before submitting an application to the program.
 If a student is unsure whether their degree is an equivalent to a 4-year U.S. bachelor’s degree they should email their transcripts and proof of degree to the Office of Graduate Admissions for review.
 Their email is firstname.lastname@example.org.

 Unofficial transcripts can be submitted through the online application.
 You will need to submit a transcript from each college or university where you have completed coursework before your application will be considered complete and reviewed by the admissions committee.
 Non-English transcripts must be accompanied by an English translation.
 If you have previously enrolled at any University of Minnesota campus, you can obtain electronic copies of your transcripts from OneStop student services.
-International applicants or students with transcripts from a foreign institution should review these details about transcripts.
+For more information regarding transcripts/academic credentials you need to apply please review these details.

 If admitted, you must submit official transcripts or academic records prior to your enrollment at the University of Minnesota.
 Official transcripts must be sent directly to the Office of Graduate Admissions Office from the institution.
 An official, certified (signature and seal) English translation must accompany non-English transcripts.
 The University of Minnesota reserves the right to require the submission of official transcripts or credentials any time during the admission review process.